allons-y10/P-6-Feed_Reader/README.md

         Checks the loadFeed function in app.js to see if has brought back at least 1 entry when the page is loaded check when calling for new content that new content is actually replacing the old content.

-# What Did I learn?

-Using the test suite Jasmine is fun and easy.
-It is straight forward enough to not over complicate things.